Looking for a place to offer classes in Seattle?

 - love teaching

 - will conduct their classes in a safe and thoughtful manner

 - will treat students of all ages and backgrounds with respect

 Can I charge students for materials I provide?

 Yes.
-If you provide students with supplies, it’s fine to list a supply fee.
+If you provide students with supplies, it’s fine to charge a supply fee.
+But you’ll need to list it in your course description.
 This fee is between you and the student; you will need to collect it from the students in class.
 The school does not collect it for you.
 Supply fees should reflect the actual costs of supplies provided to students, and should be listed clearly in your course description.
 Any taxes related to supply fees are the instructor’s responsibility.

 If I want to stop teaching through Rekindle School for any reason, how do I do so?

 Just contact us by phone or email to let us know.
-The core agreement is, you can stop listing your class on our website for any reason without penalty, and we can stop listing your class on our website at any time, for any reason, also without penalty.
-(The only “penalty” would be if you decide to not teach a class with 5 or more students enrolled; if this occurs, we will drop the class or look for another instructor for future quarters.)
+The heart of our agreement is, you can stop listing your class on our website for any reason without penalty, and we can stop listing your class on our website at any time, for any reason, also without penalty.